Unsolicited mail and calls

 If you are offered unsolicited investment advice, discounted shares, a premium price for shares you own, or free company or research reports, you should take these steps before handing over any money:

-- Use the details on the Register to contact the firm.
+Use the details on the Financial Services Register to contact the firm.

-- Call the Financial Conduct Authority (FCA) Consumer Helpline on 0800 111 6768 if there are no contact details on the Register or you are told they are out of date.
+Call the Financial Conduct Authority consumer helpline on 0800 111 6768 if there are no contact details on the Financial Services Register, or you are told they are out of date.

 If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Ombudsman Service or Financial Services Compensation Scheme if things go wrong.

-Details of any share dealing facilities that the company endorses will be included in company mailings.
+Details of any share dealing facilities that the we endorse will be included in our correspondence with you.

-If you wish to limit the amount of unsolicited mail you receive, you can register on-line at www.mpsonline.org.uk or call the MPS Registration line on 0845 703 4599.
+To limit the amount of unsolicited mail you receive, you can register with the Mailing Preference Service or call the MPS Registration line on 0845 703 4599.

 Alternatively please contact: